Chapter 11: Case management

 - a ‘PPH’ label if a request for accelerated treatment under the Patent Prosecution Highway has been made

-- a ‘Third Party Observations’ label for Third Party Observations and an explanatory minute to the Patent Examiner
+- a ‘Third Party Observations’ label for Third Party Observations and an explanatory minute to the Examiner Assistant

 Section 118 of the Act allows for third parties to obtain certain information about patent applications by filing a Form 49 and fee together with details of the information required.
 The specific information that can be requested is listed in r.54.
 A Caveat is a confidential agreement between the Office and the third party only (individual agents may choose to monitor their own cases via a Form 49).
 Neither the applicant nor the agent can be informed that such a request exists.
 No Form 49 or correspondence relating to the Caveat should be made open to public inspection in any way.
 These will be processed by the Caveat Clerk.